jhu-ip/cs220-f25/assign/final.md

 * Assign owners and deadlines.
 Based on the tasks, difficulties, and dependencies you estimated above, figure out a reasonable plan for who is going to get what done, and when.
 Try to make sure that each member on your team has approximately the same amount of work.
 Prioritize tasks that many other tasks depend on, so that you don't end up with a bottleneck later on where many tasks are all blocked waiting on one to be completed.
 Having deadlines helps you and your partner(s) hold yourselves accountable, and makes sure that you don't end up with too much work pushed towards the latter end of the project.

-After completing these steps, record your development plan in the README file of your team's repository.
+After completing these steps, record your development plan in the README.md file of your team's repository.
 For each task, list the task name, difficulty, dependencies, owner, due date, and status.
 We suggest that you use a [Markdown Table](https://www.tablesgenerator.com/markdown_tables) to keep all of the tasks nicely formatted, just like what you did for the midterm project.
 You should keep your development plan consistently updated -- after all, a plan that doesn't match reality doesn't do much to help everyone see where the project stands.

 We expect your development plan to contain _at least 15_ tasks, but you are welcome to add more if it makes sense to you.
 Please keep tasks ordered by due date, so it's easier for everyone (and particularly you!) to make sure you're staying on schedule.